cuetian-coders/community/README.md

 - **Thread:** From a conversation inside a `text channel`, we can create thread.
 Two types of thread:
   - active: it helps maintain active conversations
-  - archived: it helps maintain inactive conversations [Note: An archived channel can be revived later by sending a message, which will be used to keep `resources` channel always active.]
+  - archived: it helps maintain inactive conversations

+[Note: An archived channel can be revived later by sending a message.
+This technique will be used to keep `resources` channel always active.]

 #### Mapping the framework into discord features
 We use `channel` for `each topic` and use `active(long lived) thread` to maintain `components(such as "resources")` of a topic.
-And the `category feature` is used to bundle relative topics into a `category`.
+And the `category feature` is used to bundle related topics into a `category`.

-The following picture will help it clear for you:
+The following picture will make it clear for you:
 - Programming languages [category -> category]
   - c++ [topic -> channel]
     - resources [component -> thread(active)]